wq2021/Coursera_GenAI_LLM/Coursera_GenAI.md

 - **Distillation** : have a larger teacher model to train a smaller student model, then use student model to lower the storage and compute budget.

-  - The idea of distillation is to freeze the teacher model's weights and use it to generate completions for your training data.
-At the same time, generate completions for the training data using your student model.
+  - The idea of distillation is to freeze the teacher model's weights and use it to generate completions for training data.
+At the same time, generate completions for the training data using student model.
 The knowledge distillation between teacher and student model is achieved by minimizing a loss function called the distillation loss.
 To calculate this loss, distillation uses the probability distribution over tokens that is produced by the teacher model's softmax layer.
 Now, the teacher model is already fine tuned on the training data.
 So the probability distribution likely closely matches the ground truth data and won't have much variation in tokens.
 That's why Distillation applies a little trick adding a temperature parameter to the softmax function as a higher temperature increases the creativity of the language the model generates.
 With a temperature parameter greater than one, the probability distribution becomes broader and less strongly peaked.
 This softer distribution provides you with a set of tokens that are similar to the ground truth tokens.
 In the context of Distillation, the teacher model's output is often referred to as soft labels and the student model's predictions as soft predictions.
 In parallel, you train the student model to generate the correct predictions based on your ground truth training data.
 Here, you don't vary the temperature setting and instead use the standard softmax function.
 Distillation refers to the student model outputs as the hard predictions and hard labels.
 The loss between these two is the student loss.
 The combined distillation and student losses are used to update the weights of the student model via back propagation.

   - The key benefit of distillation methods is that the smaller student model can be used for inference in deployment instead of the teacher model.
 In practice, **distillation is not as effective for generative decoder models.
 It's typically more effective for encoder only models**, such as BERT that have a lot of representation redundancy.
 With distillation, you're training a second, smaller model to use during inference.
 You aren't reducing the model size of the initial LLM in any way.